Family members and friends can play a key role in the quit-smoking process.

 Here are some ways you can help:

-- Help the ex-smoker keep a supply of low-fat, low-calorie foods in the house.
-People who quit smoking like to have something to chew on.
+- Help the ex-smoker keep a supply of nutritious foods in the house.
+People who quit smoking often like to have something to chew on.

 - Do things together to pass the time — play cards or board games, watch videos, go for walks or just talk.